MiltonCWhite/portfolio/README.md

 # Personal Portfolio
 Welcome to my personal portfolio!
 This repository showcases my work, skills, and projects as an intuitive coder.
-It is designed to help students like myself get noticed and secure job opportunities.
 ## Features
 - **Responsive Design**: The portfolio is fully responsive, ensuring it looks great on all devices.
 - **Projects Section**: Highlighting key projects with descriptions and links.